releng-tool/releng-tool/Documentation/user-guide.rst

 ==========

 The following will outline the capabilities on using releng-tool with an already defined project.
-For details on building a releng-tool project, consult the :doc:`developer's guide <developer-guide>`.
+For details on building a releng-tool project, see the :doc:`developer's guide <developer-guide>`.

 .. include:: user-guide/getting-started